 Stop 6: Green fingers at Friemersheim Nursery

 Petra who is passionate about gardening, as well as her love for the community, showed us around the Friemersheim Nursery where they grow different varieties of herbs and predominately lavender.
 She even made something called a Lavender Koeksister which differently took a twist in our infamous koeksister recipe.

 Stop 7: Get a caffeine fix at Brothers Coffee Roastery

-Ben, the roaster who spent years in Uganda returned to South Africa to fulfil his dream of becoming an unique roaster and his certainly making a huge impression in Mossel Bay alone.
+Ben, the roaster who spent years in Uganda returned to South Africa to fulfill his dream of becoming a unique roaster and his certainly making a huge impression in Mossel Bay alone.
 Situated in Friemersheim, the roaster is more roaster than a coffee shop.
 However, they do a cupping session with three different coffees; one more complex than the next.

 Address: 8 Rheeboksfontein, Groot Brakrivier | Hours: Monday to Friday – 09:00 to 17:00 and Saturday – 09:00 to 13:00